pluralsh/polly/docs/liquid-filters.md

 _Implementation_: `github.com/Masterminds/sprig/v3.randAlphaNumeric`

 ##  `randAscii`

 _Implementation_: `github.com/Masterminds/sprig/v3.randAscii`

 ##  `randBytes`
-Accepts a count `N` and generates cryptographically secure random sequence of `N` bytes.
+Accepts a count and generates cryptographically secure random sequence of bytes.
 The sequence is returned as a Base64 encoded string.

+_Parameters_:

+- Number of bytes to generate

 _Implementation_: `github.com/Masterminds/sprig/v3.randBytes`

 ##  `randInt`
+Returns a random integer value from min (inclusive) to max (exclusive).

+_Parameters_:

+- Min value (inclusive)

+- Max value (exclusive)

-Returns a random integer value from min (inclusive) to max (exclusive). `randInt 12 30` will produce a random number in the range from 12 to 30.
+_Example_:  `randInt 12 30` will produce a random number in the range from 12 to 30.

 _Implementation_: `github.com/Masterminds/sprig/v3.init.func20`

 ##  `randNumeric`